Home > Frequently Asked Questions

 Exams are taken at any campus testing center or students outside the area may request exams be sent to a proctor.

-What is the cost of a distance-learning course?
+What is the cost of an online learning course?

-The cost of enrolling in a course at NOVA is the same whether it is a distance learning or traditional course.
-Check the NOVA Website under Tuition Rates for the most current tuition rate.
+The cost of enrolling in a course at NOVA is the same whether it is an online learning or traditional course.
+Check the NOVA Website under Tuition & Fees for the most current tuition rate.

-Do I need a valid NOVA student ID Card when taking distance learning courses?
+Do I need a valid NOVA student ID Card when taking online learning courses?

-Students enrolled in distance learning courses do not normally need an NOVA student ID card unless they visit a campus-based facility (e.g. computer lab) or plan to print materials from a campus computer.
-It is generally recommended that students enrolled in distance learning courses obtain a NOVA ID card.
+Students enrolled in online learning courses do not normally need an NOVA student ID card unless they visit a campus-based facility (e.g. computer lab) or plan to print materials from a campus computer.
+It is generally recommended that students enrolled in online learning courses obtain a NOVA ID card.

-If I can't find the course I need at NOVA, what are my other distance learning options?
+If I can't find the course I need at NOVA, what are my other online learning options?

-NOVA offers many distance learning course options, both campus-based and at the Extended Learning Institute (ELI).
-However, if you cannot find exactly what you need, we encourage you to look at these other possibilities:
+NOVA offers many online learning course options, both campus-based and at NOVA Online.
+However, if you cannot find exactly what you need, we encourage you to look at these other possibilities such as:

 VCCS Online - The Virginia Community College System has twenty-three community colleges, many of them offer distance learning options.